MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/incidents-problems.md

 9. In the **Alternate Contact Method** box, enter additional contact information for the affected user \(optional\).
 10. If necessary, select the **Related Items** tab.
 11. Optionally, in the **Attached Files** area, select **Add**.
 12. Optionally, in the **Open** dialog, select the file that you want to attach to this incident, and select **Open**.
-For example, select the screen shot of an error message that the affected user has received.
+For example, select the screenshot of an error message that the affected user has received.
 13. Select **OK**.

 #### To validate creation of a new incident